Takashiidobe/notes/src/books/game-programming-patterns/singleton.md

 Do we really need the class?

-A lot of singleton classes are \"managers\".
+A lot of singleton classes are "managers".
 Classes that babysit another class.

 Instead of doing this, allow the object to manage its own state.